Mohamed-Ismail-Salah/OOP_Dart_project/README.md

 # My Dart E-commerce App

-Welcome to My Dart E-commerce App!
-This project is a simple command-line e-commerce application built using Dart.
-It allows users to log in, create accounts, and shop for various products.
+Welcome to the My Dart e-commerce app!
+This project is a simple command-line e-commerce application created to practice object-oriented programming principles using Dart.
+It helps in clarifying the principles of object-oriented programming.
+It allows users to log in, create accounts, and shop for various products.!

 ## Features